enso-org/enso/doc/design/type-system/type-discipline.md

   its use sites.
 This can be made to interact favourably with unification, much like for prolog.
 - Users need to explicitly run their contexts to provide the lifting.
+- It is going to be important to retain as much information as possible in order to provide informative error messages.
+This means that the eventual algorithm is likely to combine techniques from both W and M (context-insensitive and context-sensitive respectively).
+- Type errors need to track possible fixes in the available context.

 # Structural Type Shorthand
 In Luna, we want to be able to write a type-signature that represents types in